section-engineering-education/engineering-education/content/articles/building-a-crud-api-dapper-aspnet-core/index.md

 ![create todo](/engineering-education/building-a-crud-api-dapper-aspnet-core/create-todo.png)

-**[GET] /todos/{todo_id}** - Gets todo item by ID
+**[GET] /todos/{todo_id}** - Gets todo item by ID.
 For this, we'll use the ID of the newly created item which was returned from the `[POST] /todos` endpoint above.
 This tests our get-by-ID endpoint and also confirms that the todo item was indeed added to the database.

 ![get todo](/engineering-education/building-a-crud-api-dapper-aspnet-core/get-todo.png)